-- (a) An employee who agrees to be on call, that is, the employee agrees to make themselves ready and available to return to work at short notice whilst off duty, shall be paid the allowance, for each period of 24 hours or part thereof, set out in Item 14 of Table 5 of Schedule B to this Agreement. - (b) An employee who is directed to remain on call during a meal break shall be paid the meal break allowance set out in Item 15 of Table 5 of Schedule B to this Agreement, provided that no allowance shall be paid if, during a period of 24 hours, including such period of on call, the employee is entitled to receive the allowance prescribed in sub-clause 21.5(a). - (c) Where an employee on call in accordance with sub-clause 21.5(a), leaves the residential aged care facility and is recalled to duty, she or he shall be reimbursed all reasonable fares and expenses actually incurred.
-Where in these circumstances the employee elects to use his or her own vehicle the employee shall be paid the per kilometre allowance set out in Item 6 of Table 5 of Schedule B to this Agreement. - (d) This subclause shall not apply to a Director of Nursing, Deputy Director of Nursing, Assistant Director of Nursing or CSE 5 employee.
+- (a) An employee who is directed by their manager, is rostered and agrees to be on call, that is, the employee agrees to make themselves ready and available to return to work at short notice whilst off duty (ie. Available to recall to duty at the employer or clients premises), will be paid the appropriate allowance, for each period of 24 hours or part thereof, set out in Item 11 (a), (b), (c) of Table 3 of Schedule B to this Agreement. - (b) An employee who is directed to remain on call during a meal break shall be paid the meal break allowance set out in Item 12 of Table 3 of Schedule B to this Agreement, provided that no allowance shall be paid if, during a period of 24 hours, including such period of on call, the employee is entitled to receive the allowance prescribed in sub-clause 21.5(a). - (c) Where an employee on call in accordance with sub-clause 21.5(a), leaves the residential aged care facility and is recalled to duty, she or he shall be reimbursed all reasonable fares and expenses actually incurred.
+Where in these circumstances the employee elects to use his or her own vehicle the employee shall be paid the per kilometre allowance set out in Item 6 of Table 3 of Schedule B to this Agreement. - (d) This subclause shall not apply to a Facility Manager, Deputy Facility Manager. - (e) This subclause shall apply to Facility Manager (RN) and Deputy Facility Manager (RN) who are engaged as at 21.5 (a)